jackiepurdue/paper-2019-amr-uba/manuscript.md

 CARD contains reference data pertaining to the genes, proteins and mutations involved in AMR.
 CARD allows for the identification of resistance genes within a genome using the Resistance Gene Identifier (RGI). @1ByMfX8Y1.

+AMR genes which have been verified experimentally are present in the CARD database.
+Upon discovery, these AMR determinants are classified into various AMR families, some of which are based on phenotypic properties, and some based on sequence variation.
+The nomenclature is usually an acronym representing the mechanism of resistance, along with a numerical value to distinguish variants.
+Each sequence, determined to be novel by some arbitrary criteria, is assigned a new number.
+Sequences are further sub-categorized when the sequence similarity is high, and as much as a single amino acid difference has given rise to a newly named determinant.
+This system for classification has the potential to be misleading when conducting AMR research.
+AMR families could appear to have a large amount of diversity, when in reality, sequences are closely related, and only a small number are actually distinct.
+Additionally, sequences which are not homologues, could potentially be classified in the same family, simply based on their function.
+This is a problem when attempting to characterize the AMR determinants by sequence similarity.
+[TODO: analogy to multi-locus sequence typing?]

-These curated databases contain a large amount of information on the resistomes that are most commonly studied, especially those pertaining to _Staphylococcus aureus_, _Escherichia coli_, _Klebsiella pneumoniae_, _Acinetobacter baumannii_, and _Pseudomonas aeruginosa_.
+These curated databases also contain a large amount of information on the resistomes that are most commonly studied, especially those pertaining to _Staphylococcus aureus_, _Escherichia coli_, _Klebsiella pneumoniae_, _Acinetobacter baumannii_, and _Pseudomonas aeruginosa_.
-These pathogens are multidrug resistant and are the leading cause of hospital acquired infections @b2c0QSMI.
+These pathogens are multi-drug resistant and are the leading cause of hospital acquired infections @b2c0QSMI.
 Most antibiotics have no efficacy on these infections and are therefore treated with carbapenems or polymyxins @OLzrpsK4.

-Carbapenems are broad spectrum beta-lactam antibiotics typically used to treat life threatening, high risk, and multidrug resistant bacterial infections. beta-lactamase producing bacteria have difficulty degrading carbapenems when combined with beta-lactamase inhibitors making them effective treatments against pathogens with multi-drug resistance @OLzrpsK4.
+Carbapenems are broad spectrum beta-lactam antibiotics typically used to treat life threatening, high risk, and multi-drug resistant bacterial infections. beta-lactamase producing bacteria have difficulty degrading carbapenems when combined with beta-lactamase inhibitors making them effective treatments against pathogens with multi-drug resistance @OLzrpsK4.
 However, there has been a recent emergence of resistance to these antimicrobials, presenting a new threat to public health.
 One way microbes can develop carbapenem resistance is through the acquisition of carbapenamase genes. @OLzrpsK4.